jggrimm/bwsi-dashboard/index.md

 # Frequently Asked Questions (FAQ)

-Note: BWSI is managed with just a few people that also have additional responsibilities, *Please* make every effort to read the FAQ and answer your question prior to emailing staff bwsi-admin@mit.edu .
+Note: BWSI is managed with just a few people that also have additional responsibilities, *PLEASE* make every effort to read or search this FAQ and to find the answers prior to emailing staff bwsi-admin@mit.edu .

 | Question | Answer |
 | ---- | ---- |